-Earth Expeditions courses are 7 graduate credit hour hybrid courses that combine direct global study experiences in Africa, Asia, Australia and the Americas with engagement in a Web-Based Learning Community.
+Earth Expeditions courses are 7 graduate credit hour (5 credit Summer Term courses + 2 credit Fall Semester courses) online courses that combine direct global study experiences in Africa, Asia, Australia and the Americas with engagement in Dragonfly Workshops' web-based learning community.
 Courses typically run from April through mid-December, with the international field "in-country" portion of each class typically lasting 9-10 days.

 After you submit your application, a selection committee will review your application materials.
 The selection committee will be looking carefully at your entire application.
 Of particular importance are your essays.
 The committee is looking for a wide cross-section of people -- different levels of experience, different ages, different kinds of educators from school and non-school settings -- to accept into the program.

 No. You need not have won any awards or traveled at all.
 The selection committee is looking for a wide cross-section of people -- different levels of experience, different ages, different backgrounds, different kinds of educators from school and non-school settings -- to accept into the program.
 Our courses are also open to select undergraduate and graduate students from Miami University.
 Please also see Admissions.

 Yes.
 The Earth Expeditions application is usually available on the Web from fall to the January 28 due date.

 All applicants will receive their admission decision notification via email by March 15 of each year.

 Yes.
 However, participation in an Earth Expeditions course does not guarantee a spot in future courses.